 Days 5-7: Valparaiso

 Valparaiso became the Berlin of Chile attracting artists, creatives, writers, and poets.
-It's filled with street art, contemporary art galleries, cobblestone streets, fascinating architecture and quirky hillside cafes and bars.
+It's filled with street art, contemporary art galleries, fascinating architecture and quirky hillside cafes and bars.

 Located an hour west of Santiago, it is an easy drive from the Santiago airport.
-Renting cars in Chile is easy and the roads are great to drive on.
+Renting cars in Chile is easy and the roads are great to drive on.🚗 Compare rental car rates from Santiago Airport

 Where to stay in ValparaisoWe highly recommend staying at the trendy Hotel Winebox, which is completely made out of shipping containers.
 It also has an amazing view of the city.
 We booked the upper-floor premium room, which was modern and funky with a full kitchen.